Hattington Link: A more reliable safety link for combat robotics

 thingiverse

-A system of securing a safety link to a robot combat that almost eliminates the chance of losing power in combat while remaining FRA compliant!
-This means that this can be run at any competition in the UK and the rest of Europe, and is much less failure proof than prior solutions.
-For my most recent Featherweight combat robot, I needed a link that was removed from the path of the weapon, but I also wanted to try to make one failure-proof that also fully complied with FRA regulations.
-As such, I began modelling a housing for the standard XT60+ connectors for my plan.
-In the first two pictures you can see how things come together inside.
-The "body" holds the female end in, which is then attached to the top plate of the bot through some bolts.
-The "head" meanwhile has a channel where the link wire can push down into to be flat with the top of the head.
+A system of securing a safety link to a robot combat that greatly reduces the risk of losing power during combat while adhering to FRA regulations!
+This means that this can be operated at any competition in the UK and Europe, and is significantly more reliable than prior solutions.
+For my latest Featherweight combat robot, I required a link that was detached from the path of the weapon, but also wanted to create one that was virtually failure-proof while fully complying with FRA regulations.
+As such, I started modeling a housing for standard XT60+ connectors for my plan.
+In the first two images you can see how everything comes together inside.
+The "body" holds the female end in place, which is then attached to the top plate of the bot using some bolts.
+Meanwhile, the "head" has a channel where the link wire can push down into to be flat with the top of the head.
 This is where the trick of the design comes in.
-When mounted onto the 10mm top plate and fully inserted, the head would be totally flush with the top of the machine.
-This way, I can have a door on top that can be moved by hand, but during combat, should remain firm, preventing the link from moving upwards during combat.
-Given it's unusual design, and it's resemblance to videogame character extraodinaire Hatty Hattington, I've decided to call this setup a "Hattington Link"!
+When mounted onto the 10mm top plate and fully inserted, the head would be completely flush with the top of the machine.
+This way, I can have a door on top that can be moved by hand, but during combat, it should remain firm, preventing the link from moving upwards.
+Given its unusual design and resemblance to videogame character Hatty Hattington, I've decided to call this setup a "Hattington Link"!
 Finally, the door setup.
-It's held in place with a nylock nut underneath, and a bolt at the front prevents it from feeding into the weapon.
-The door also won't catch on the wheels during normal operation, and there's plenty of room for the link cable to feed down into.
-This is something you'll have to design yourself to match your own unique combat robot, but I'd recommend doing it in a similar manner.
-My bot uses 10mm top armour, but I've included variations to suit the following thicknesses: 1.5, 2, 3, 4, 5, 6, 8, 10, 15, and 20mm.
-Just find the relevant .stl for your top armour.
+It's held in place with a nylock nut underneath and a bolt at the front prevents it from feeding into the weapon.
+The door also won't catch on the wheels during normal operation, and there's plenty of room for the link cable to feed down.
+My bot uses 10mm top armor, but I've included variations to suit the following thicknesses: 1.5, 2, 3, 4, 5, 6, 8, 10, 15, and 20mm.
+Just find the relevant .stl for your top armor.
 The link cap should be universal.
-I've also included an LED holder (or as I like to call it, a backpack) that I use to hold a LED taken from a dismatled Argos drill I used for drive, and that can act as a power light for the robot (as seen in the fourth image).
+I've also included an LED holder (or as I like to call it, a backpack) that I use to hold an LED taken from a disassembled Argos drill used for drive, and that can act as a power light for the robot (as seen in the fourth image).

 Download Model from thingiverse